A Guide to Software Development: Definition, Types, Processes, and Methodologies

 This category also includes cloud software such as Google Office Suite, iCloud, and Twitter.
 Is there anything more that the software requires?
 Spotify, or even a game like Wordle, require a system to work, implying that they are application software.

 Embedded software refers to a system that manufacturers integrate into non-computer devices.
 It is the brain of a gadget, without which it would be nothing more than a piece of worthless machinery.

 Embedded Systems Development focusses on the exact operating system that your machine or gadget uses.
 This sort of software development is concerned with the coding abilities required by embedded systems such as Arduino and Raspberry Pi.
 People use these programs to operate gadgets and machinery that often connect via Internet of Things (IoT) capabilities.

 Some other prominent examples of embedded system technologies are Arduino, Embedded C, Assembler, Python, and Java.

 AI-based software development

-Building new software with AI capabilities or expanding existing software to output AI analytics results to users and/or trigger specified actions based on them is called AI Software Development.
+Developers call the process of building new software with AI capabilities or expanding existing software to output AI analytics results to users and/or trigger specified actions based on them, AI Software Development.